 Sri Patanjali describes the various mental modifications that color the mind and offers several meditation techniques and hints for gaining and maintaining undisturbed calmness of mind.
 We’ll begin our study with the very first sutra in which Patanjali sets us firmly on the path of Yoga.

-1.1.
-Now, the exposition of Yoga.
+Sutra 1.1: Now, the exposition of Yoga.